 Menus provide a great reference point for where the food industry stands on the question of whether a hotdog is a sandwich.
 All great American cafes offer a variety of sandwiches, and the “hotdog sandwich” is conspicuously missing from most of them.
-American staples like Denny’s and Applebee’s (which liberally includes tacos in its list of sandwiches) sell loads of sandwiches, but no hotdogs.
-And if the absence of hotdogs from the sandwich sections of iconic American chain restaurants is not enough to convince you, let’s see what the sandwich aficionados at the world-famous Carnegie Deli have to say about the matter.
-You guessed it – one very long section for sandwiches, and one much shorter section for frankfurters.
+American staples like Denny’s sell loads of sandwiches, but no hotdogs.
+And Applebee’s includes hotdogs under the heading “Handelds.”
+If the absence of hotdogs from the sandwich sections of iconic American chain restaurants is not enough to convince you, the sandwich aficionados at the world-famous Carnegie Deli, which closed in 2016 after 79 years but has since reopened, used to have one very long section for sandwiches, and one much shorter section for frankfurters.

 The people have spoken.

 Whatever the culinary élite may have to say about the definition of a sandwich, terms are ultimately defined by the people who use them.
 A 2016 poll found that 57% of Americans do not believe that hotdogs are sandwiches.
+In 2018, only 36% of Americans still felt that a hot dog was a sandwich, so the majority still believe the two are separate (but equally delicious) entities.
 So, is a hotdog a sandwich?
 America has spoken: sandwiches are groovy, but the hotdog is sacrosanct.